 First, we assume that dm is the mass of each disk, We get;

-We take V = area of circular face X length which is = πr2L.
-Now we obtain;
+We take V = area of circular face x length which is ( πr2L).

 The moment of inertia about the central axis is given as;